 Owning and operating a small business is no simple feat.
 For those who are willing to work very hard to build a successful business, it would make sense that they would want to do anything possible to increase their presence in the marketplace.

 One of the best ways your business can obtain presence is through online visibility.
-Simply put, this means your business should have a website that your customers can look to when they want to know more about what you can offer them.
+Simply put, this means that you should have a website for your business that your customers can look to when they want to know more about what you can offer them.
 Your business website should serve as a professional destination that provides your customers with the impression that you want to engage with them on a professional level.
 The following are five major reasons why your business should have a website.